yashvinshah/DL_lyrics_generation/README.md

 Problem Statement:<br>
 The traditional songwriting process relies heavily on creativity and inspiration, making it difficult to consistently produce high-quality lyrics.
 This project aims to address this challenge by developing a deep learning model capable of generating novel and coherent song lyrics.
 The model will leverage two powerful algorithms, Recurrent Neural Networks (RNNs) and Long Short-Term Memory (LSTM) networks, to capture the sequential nature of language and learn the stylistic patterns present in song lyrics.<br>
 Here's a breakdown of the algorithms you'll be focusing on:<br>
 Recurrent Neural Networks (RNNs): RNNs are a type of neural network specifically designed for sequential data like text.
-They have an internal memory that allows them to process information from previous steps in the sequence, making them well-suited for tasks like language modelling and lyric generation.
+They have an internal memory that allows them to process information from previous steps in the sequence, making them well-suited for tasks like language modelling and lyric generation.<br>
 Long Short-Term Memory (LSTM) networks: LSTMs are a special type of RNN that addresses the vanishing gradient problem, a limitation faced by vanilla RNNs.
-LSTMs can learn long-term dependencies within sequences, making them ideal for capturing the complex relationships between words in song lyrics.
+LSTMs can learn long-term dependencies within sequences, making them ideal for capturing the complex relationships between words in song lyrics.<br>
-By utilizing these algorithms, the project seeks to achieve the following objectives:
+By utilizing these algorithms, the project seeks to achieve the following objectives:<br>
-•	Generate novel and grammatically correct lyrics.
+•	Generate novel and grammatically correct lyrics.<br>
-•	Capture the stylistic patterns of a particular genre or artist.
+•	Capture the stylistic patterns of a particular genre or artist.<br>
 •	Provide songwriters with a tool to overcome writer's block and spark new creative ideas.